PSSGAMER/SuperSexySteam/README.md

 # SuperSexySteam

-This is a tool that makes use of the lack of verification to download games, and works in conjuction with GreenLuma.
+This is a tool that makes use of the lack of verification to download games, and works in conjunction with GreenLuma.
 This is a beta release.
-I have packed GreenLuma by Steam006 with my code for convinience.
+I have packed GreenLuma by Steam006 with my code for convenience.
 Steam006 can contact me if they have issues with it and I will remove it.
 The eventual plan is to move away from GreenLuma due to its closed source nature and implement my own emulator.
 I don't have enough knowledge currently to do so

 ## ⚠️ Why is this in Beta?